v4rakh/upda/README.md

 upda_webhooks 2
 # HELP upda_events amount of all events
 upda_events 146
+# HELP upda_actions amount of all actions
+upda_actions 0
 ```

 There's an example [Grafana](https://grafana.com) dashboard in the `_doc/` folder.